red/docs/reactivity.md

 This variation of Example 3 shows that a global word can also be the target of a reactive relation (though it can't be the source).
 This form is the closest to a spreadsheet's (e.g. Excel) formula model.

-Note: due to the size of global context, making it reactive could have significant performance overhead, though that could be overcome in the future.
+Note: due to the size of global context, making it reactive (as above with `total`) could have significant performance overhead, though that could be overcome in the future.

 ## Dynamic Relations

-Static relations are very easy to specify, but they don't scale well if you need to provide the same reaction to a number of reactors, or if the reactors are anonymous (reminder: all objects are anonymous by default).
+Static relations are easy to specify, but they don't scale well if you need to provide the same reaction to a number of reactors, or if the reactors are anonymous (reminder: all objects are anonymous by default).
 In such cases, the reaction should be specified using a *function* and `react/link`.

 **Example**

-	;-- Drag the red ball up and down with the mouse and see how other balls react!
+	;-- Drag the red ball up and down with the mouse.
+Watch how the other balls react.

 	win: layout [
 		size 400x500